Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_3.md

 The `source` command takes a file and executes the commands in it.
 If you run `cat ~/dotfiles/.aliases`, you will see a long list of `alias` commands, one per line.
 When your zsh shell first loads, the `~/.zshrc` file will be loaded, which then loads the `~/dotfiles/.aliases` file.

-If you ever want to declare your own aliases, you can add them to this file, then run the command `sal` manually (which is an alias to `source ~/dotfiles/.aliases`), or, you could create your own file somewhere else and source it in the file `~/.zshrc`.
+If you ever want to declare your own aliases, you can add them to this file, then run the command `sal` (which is an alias to `source ~/dotfiles/.aliases`), or, you could create your own file somewhere else and source it in the file `~/.zshrc`.
 Note that changes to the `~/.zshrc` file don't take effect until you source that file using the `source` command or restart zsh.

 ## Productivity Tools